 Our online courses are designed with you in mind.
 We do not believe that online eLearning courses should be boring.
 We want you to be engaged and actively participating during your class so that you will learn more.

-Our online courses are available 24/7 and on any device.
+Our online courses are available 24/7 and available for use on any device.
 You are able to save your progress and change devices at any point of your course.
 This allows you to work on your course whenever or wherever you can find the time.

 Our onsite courses are offered at our Texas Massage Academy campus located at 400 Center Ave in Brownwood, Texas.
 With our busy class schedule, we currently only offer classes a few times a year.

 Be sure to keep an eye on our Texas CEU Facebook page and Texas Massage Academy Facebook page for all our upcoming onsite classes.

 Upon completion of your course, you will be able to print your certificate.

 We accept payment for our online courses via Paypal.
 You are not required to have a paypal account to purchase a course.
 You can use a debit or credit card to pay through paypal.